Electric and Gas Bill Relief Program

 Qualifying customers with unpaid balances may have them forgiven through a bill credit.

-Residential customers who receive qualifying government assistance will have their unpaid service balances (through May 1, 2022) forgiven through a bill credit.
-To qualify, you must:
+Residential customers will have their unpaid service balances (through May 1, 2022) forgiven through a bill credit of up to $2,750.

 - Your service will not be disconnected for non-payment while your bill credit is being processed.